Reducing Staff Retention in Nursing Homes

 Why is Staff Turnover Higher in Nursing Homes?

-Among healthcare industry workers, nursing home staff are twice as likely to leave their jobs than nursing staff in other care settings.
+Among healthcare industry workers, staff retention in nursing homes are twice as likely to leave their jobs than nursing staff in other care settings.
 Numerous studies link this heightened turnover rate to several factors, including gaps in wages and benefits, limited training resources, challenging working conditions, and unclear pathways for career advancement.
 These factors combined contribute to a challenging environment that impacts the quality of care provided to residents and jeopardizes nursing home staff's well-being and job satisfaction.

 Wage and Benefit Concerns